-- Should a delegate have any specific dietary requirements, they are welcome to bring their own lunch, or Exotic Animal World do have their own on-site restaurant.
+- Should a delegate have any specific dietary requirements, they are welcome to bring their own lunch, or Butterfly World do have their own on-site restaurant.

 Presenter details and accreditation

-Luke Kemp graduated from Rhodes University with a BSc and Honours Degree and has been working for the African Snakebite Institute for the past five years.
+Our courses are also presented by Luke Kemp, who graduated from Rhodes University with a BSc and Honours Degree and has been working for the African Snakebite Institute for the past four years.
 Luke is a passionate herpetologist, avid photographer, and has been presenting courses with Johan Marais not just in South Africa, but elsewhere in Africa also.
 He currently runs the reptile Virtual Museum with ADU, Cape Town University and is co-authoring a book on the reptiles and amphibians of southern Africa with Johan Marais.